hehlinge42/ft_printf/README.md

 # ft_printf @42

 This project aims at coding a library providing the *ft_printf* function, that imitates printf's behavior.
+All the memory is called on the stack.

 ## Installation